info201-grading-2022-wi/final-project-starter/docs/p01-proposal.md

 * **How shold the proposal be formatted?** You should format your proposal using Markdown in this file.
 You should aim for a professional presentation - clear, concise, interesting, and free of spelling and grammatical errors.
 * **What headings should we use?** As needed, the suggested headings below can be revised and new headings and sub-headings can be added.
 Please use headings, bullet lists,  tables effectively, and other markdown code effectively - seek a professional presentation.
 * **Finishing up.** When you are finished writing and formatting your proposal, be sure to save these developer notes some place (they might useful
-* in the future) and delete these developer notes.
+* in the future).
+Then, delete these developer notes.
 * **Questions?** If you have questions, please ask your TA or post on Teams.

 |Element | Brief Description|